 The falling wedge is a bullish chart pattern that indicates increasing buying pressure.
 The price movement of the pattern consists of lower highs and lower lows, with prices generally trending downwards in a narrow range.
 The price breaks above the upper trendline and should continue rising as buyers take control.
 The breakout signals that bulls have taken control over bears and that the downside pressure has been broken.

-The falling wedge can also break down into a bearish trend 32% of the time, which averages a 14% decline in price.
+The falling wedge can also break down into a bearish trend 32% of the time, which averages a 14% price decline.

 A falling wedge stock chart pattern is 74% reliable on an upside breakout of an existing uptrend.
 When the price breaks through resistance, it has an average 38% price increase.
 If the price breaks downwards, it is 71% successful, with an average price decrease of 14%.